Luthaf/Jumos.jl/README.md

 ### First run

-There is a *first run* example in the [documentation](http://jumos.readthedocs.org/en/latest/simulations/usage-example.html), and some other example scripts in the `example` folder.
+Their is a *first run* example in the [documentation](http://jumos.readthedocs.org/en/latest/simulations/usage-example.html), and some other example scripts in the `example` folder.